 Adding it all to the configuration

-With CentOS or other Red Hat variants, the Certbot save the Nginx configuration file to /etc/letsencrypt/options-ssl-nginx.conf but editing it directly will prevent Certbot from updating the file later on.
+With CentOS or other Red Hat variants, Certbot saves the Nginx configuration file to /etc/letsencrypt/options-ssl-nginx.conf, but editing it directly will prevent Certbot from updating the file later.
 Instead, create a new configuration file with the command below.

 sudo vi /etc/nginx/conf.d/domain_name.conf

-This example configuration sets up a single site listening for HTTPS connections with the added security features as explained above.
-Replace domain_name in the example underneath with your own domain.
+This example configuration sets up a single site listening for HTTPS connections with the added security features explained above.
+In the example underneath, replace domain_name with your own domain.

 To have the changes take effect, you will need to restart nginx.